matthewber/docs/versioned_docs/version-V1/faq/rentals.md

 <details><summary>Help!
 I received an error when attempting to issue a rental pass.
 Now what?</summary><br/>

 If you receive an error after attempting to rent a DEGEN using a rental pass, this is likely because the DEGEN either does not have a Common background, has an ongoing active rental, or, the address you attempted to issue the pass to is not recognized as a profile in our system.
-If the address is not recognized, please instruct your Recruit/Player (friend, family, etc.) to connect their crypto wallet to our [app](https://app.niftyleague.com).
+If the address is not recognized, please instruct your Recruit/Player (friend, family, etc.) to connect their crypto wallet to our <a href="https://app.niftyleague.com">app</a>.
 <br/><br/>

 If you are encountering other issues with your rental pass, please reach out to a Community Moderator in our Discord server.